eltenedor/coverage/README.md

 ## Inspecting the Action

-* Got tho the `actions` tab on the repository main page.
+* Got to the `actions` tab on the repository main page.
-* Choose one of the workflow runs
+* Choose one of the workflow runs.
-* explore the output of the job `coverage` or donwload the artifacts
+* Explore the output of the job `coverage` or donwload the artifacts.

 ## Setting the automatization